CalebBell/thermo/docs/chemical_package_tutorial.rst

     if you want different values.
 If you believe there is a value which has a typographical error please report it to the `chemicals <https://github.com/CalebBell/chemicals>`_
     project.
-If data is missing or not as accuracte as you would like, and you know of a better method or source, new methods and sources can be added to
+If data is missing or not as accurate as you would like, and you know of a better method or source, new methods and sources can be added to
     `chemicals <https://github.com/CalebBell/chemicals>`_